fershad/fershad.com/src/writing/making-this-website-grid-aware.md

 3. Is the request to a special path that we don't want grid-awareness applied to?

-I've got a few paths (e.g. `/api/`) that I grid-aware code to run on.
+I've got a few paths (e.g. `/api/`) that I *don't want* grid-aware code to run on.
 If the request is for one of those paths, return the response straight back to the browser.

 ### Using the Grid-aware Websites libraries